Decentraland-DAO/wiki-adv/Software Settings.md

 # Adobe Photoshop
 ### New Document and UI Setup

-Usually you don't need to create new document.
+Usually, you don't need to create new document.
 In most of times, you will need to drag and drop texture exported from Substance Painter into Photoshop.
-That way all image settings will be stay default and nothing (like bits or color mode) will be affected during import process.
+That way all image settings will stay default and nothing (like bits or color mode) will be affected during import process.

 But, if you want to create new document, you can use settings on image below.